rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  No reasonable person can believe otherwise.

 The real question becomes,
- what can be done about this problem of fiat money?
+ what can be done about the problem of fiat money?